-As a writer, I am often inspired by the game of baseball – the strategizing by the coaches, the gravity-defying catches in the outfield, the clutch hitting in the late innings, the dramatic grand slam home run that makes fans go wild.
+I might be a writer by day, but by night, I’m an avid baseball fan.
+I am often inspired and fascinated by the game–the strategizing by the coaches, the gravity-defying catches in the outfield, the clutch hitting in the late innings, the dramatic grand slam home run that makes fans go wild.
 While we may see the glamorous side of the game, it’s the hard work and training behind the scenes that can make the difference between a championship team and one that misses the playoffs.
-It all takes practice, and the more they practice at their sport, the better they become.
+It all takes practice, and with more practice and training, the better a team can become.

+It takes lots of practice to improve your story telling skills.
 Baseball has a lot to teach us about developing a writing routine.
-When a team tries to score runs, for example, it follows a general principle: Get them on, get them over, then find a way to get them in.
+When a team tries to score runs, for example, it follows a general principle: Get them on, get them over, then get them in.
 In other words, get a runner on base, move him over to scoring position, and then bring him home.
 Any individual who struggles to maintain a writing practice can apply these basic principles.
 Here’s how.

 Step 1.
 Get them on.

 In baseball, you can’t score runs unless a player reaches base.
-It doesn’t matter how he gets there – a walk, base hit or get hit by a pitch.
-You have to start somewhere, and without runners on base, the chances of scoring are slim.
+It doesn’t matter how he gets there – a walk, base hit or hit by pitch.
+Without runners on base, the chances of scoring are slim.

 The same holds true in writing.
 You’ll never complete a manuscript unless you start putting words down on the page.
 It doesn’t matter how you get the words down.
 They can be bullet points, writing prompts or freewriting.
 Use whatever technique works to get your imagination flowing.
 Remember, it doesn’t have to be perfect; you can always edit it later.
 The point is to “get on base” with whatever technique works for you.